 If you are participating in a University sanctioned event during one of our scheduled exams you must notify me in advance.
 You must provide some form of documentation.
 We can then arrange for you to take the exam in a manner consistent with exam integrity.
-Students are advised to carefully read and comply with the excused absences policy for university-sanctioned events contained in the WCU Undergraduate Catalog.
-In particular, please note that the "responsibility for meeting academic requirements rests with the student," that this policy does not excuse students from completing required academic work, and that professors can require a "fair alternative" to attendance on those days that students must be absent from class in order to participate in a University-Sanctioned Event.
+For details please see the discussion of University Sanctioned Events in the WCU undergraduate catalog.